 Find Meaning Elsewhere

-Another way to aid recovery from substance abuse addiction is the building of a meaningful life outside addiction.
-Sometimes an addict will relapse and slip back to his harmful lifestyle because a life in addiction is all he knows.
-To avoid this, a sufferer of substance addiction should participate in activities which give him joy and satisfaction.
+Another way to aid recovery from substance abuse addiction is the building of meaningful life outside addiction.
+Sometimes an addict will relapse and slip back to his harmful lifestyle because life in addiction is all he knows.
+To avoid this, a sufferer of substance addiction should participate in activities that give him joy and satisfaction.
 Oftentimes, these activities are old hobbies and passions.